Swift: Structures and Classes

 Structures

 A structure is a data type that defines a collection of variables and their corresponding values.
-Structures can be defined using the var keyword, like this:
+You can define structures using the var keyword, like this:

 var flag = 1 // Flag variable is set to 1